ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/46_Water and Wastewater Equipment/460753 Packaged Wastewater Treatment Equipment.md

 4. Unit Design Criteria:
       1. Provide aeration system with minimum detention period of 24 hours based on design flows, capable of achieving reduction in daily organic loadings of BOD5 required to meet current facility permit.
       1. Adjustments and routine maintenance during operation shall be possible without interrupting process.
-      1. Maximum organic loading on aeration system per CDPHE requirements .
+      1. Maximum organic loading on aeration system per State Department of Public Health and Environment requirements .
-      1. Size aeration tank with minimum side water depth per CDPHE requirements.
+      1. Size aeration tank with minimum side water depth per State Department of Public Health and Environment requirements.
       1. Sludge shall be held in the liquid treatment train and pumped out utilizing vactor trucks on an as needed basis.
       1. Duration between chemical cleans shall be 21 days or more.
 2. EQUALIZATION CHAMBERS